What are the prerequisites for integrating ChatGPT with Hygraph to generate product descriptions?

 As soon as the field is successfully added to the Product model, it will be available in the Content editor.

 You want a click on Generate Description to build a prompt based on information from the other product fields.
-ChatGPT's gpt-3.5-turbo model will then call OpenAI's completion API to generate a description.
+ChatGPT's gpt-3.5-turbo model will then call OpenAI's Completions API to generate a description.
 The additional product field values will pass to this API using Next.js's dynamic routing feature.

 A hypothetical URL to call the API might be http://localhost:3000/api/gpt/backpack/back-pack/, which includes the product name and slug.
 This tutorial will design the API to accept product name, slug, description, price, and variants.